 Laboratory testing plays little role in diagnosis.

 Most patients have moderate to advanced clinical disease at the time of diagnosis and deteriorate despite treatment.
 Median survival is about 3 years from time of diagnosis.
 Several prognostic models have been proposed.
-Among the factors that portend a worse prognosis are older age, male sex, lower forced vital capacity, and lower DLCO.
+Among the factors that portend a worse prognosis are older age, male sex, lower forced vital capacity, and lower diffusing capacity for carbon monoxide (DLCO).